nap2000/docs/ref-question-types.rst

 **Type**
   chart

 Shows a chart in the survey.
-Settings for the graph are specified in the question parameters.
+Chart settings are specified in the question parameters.
 More details are available in :ref:`charts`

 **Availability:**